Driving the stunning Hailuoto Ice Road

 Where’s Hailuoto Ice Road?

-Located on the central part of the country, there are two ways to get across the Baltic Sea.
+Located in the central part of the country, there are two ways to get across the Baltic Sea.
 You can take the ferry that travels between the village of Baltic Sea on the east side and the island of Hailuoto (the largest island in the Bothnian Bay) on the west side.
 The ferry is part of Road 816.
-The ferry operates during the ice-free season; during the winter months an ice road across the sea is built.
+The ferry operates during the ice-free season; during the winter months, an ice road across the sea is built.
 There are plans to build a causeway between Riutunkari in Oulu and Huikku on Hailuoto Island.
 The causeway will replace the current ferry service.
-The causeway will be approximately 8.4 kilometres long, and it will consist of a road running on top of an embankment and long bridges in Huikku and Riutunkari.
+The causeway will be approximately 8.4 kilometers long, and it will consist of a road running on top of an embankment and long bridges in Huikku and Riutunkari.

 How long is the Hailuoto Ice Road?